 What if my kids go to daycare after school?

 Your after school routine charts also come with a blank copy in case you need to change things around a bit.

-I used to work outside of the home as well so know that you have very limited time from the time you get home until bedtime.
+I work outside of the home as well so know that you have very limited time from the time you get home until bedtime.
 The good news is that most of this can still apply, but it will be a more condensed version in a different order.

 These tasks below are ones that they can complete either at daycare or with whomever watches them after school:

 – Take a rest break